 The borough's conservation areas are split into four groups:

 Planning permission for demolition

-If you intend to demolish, or substantially demolish any unlisted buildings within a conservation area, you will require planning permission.
+If you intend to demolish, or substantially demolish, any unlisted buildings in a conservation area, you will need planning permission.

 During the application process planning officers will consult with conservation officers and the Conservation Area Advisory Committee to determine the outcome.